 - See Table 1 for description of bus operations. - All values are in hexadecimal. - Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - 4.
 Data bits DQ15-DQ8 are don't care in command sequences, except for RD and PD. - Unless otherwise noted, address bits A20-A12 are don't cares. - No unlock or command cycles required when bank is in read - The Reset command is required to return to reading array data (or to the erase-suspend-read mode if previously in Erase Suspend) when a bank is in the autoselect mode, or if DQ5 goes high (while the bank is providing status information). - 8.
 The fourth cycle of the autoselect command sequence is a read cycle.
 The system must provide the bank address to obtain the manufacturer ID, device ID, or SecSi Sector factory protect information.
 Data bits DQ15-DQ8 are don't care.
-See the Autoselect Command Sequence section for more information.
+See the Autoselect Command Sequence section for more information. - The data is 80h for factory locked and 00h for not factory locked. - 10.
+The data is 00h for an unprotected sector/sector block and 01h for a protected sector/sector block.

-- The device ID must be read across three cycles.
-The device ID is 00h for top boot and 01h for bottom boot. - 10.
-The data is 80h for factory locked and 00h for not factory locked. - 11.
-The data is 00h for an unprotected sector/sector block and 01h for a protected sector/sector block. - 12.
-The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 13.
-The Unlock Bypass Reset command is required to return to reading array data when the bank is in the unlock bypass mode. - 14.
+- 11. The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 12.
+The Unlock Bypass Reset command is required to return to reading array data when the bank is in the unlock bypass mode. - 13.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation, and requires the bank address. - 15.
-The Erase Resume command is valid only during the Erase Suspend mode, and requires the bank address. - Command is valid when device is ready to read array data or when device is in autoselect mode.
+The Erase Suspend command is valid only during a sector erase operation, and requires the bank address. - 14.
+The Erase Resume command is valid only during the Erase Suspend mode, and requires the bank address. - 15.
+Command is valid when device is ready to read array data or when device is in autoselect mode.